MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-close-elevation-request.md

 #### Example two

-Here is an example of a failed JSON response.
+The following is an example of a failed JSON response.

 ```json
 {